 John and I grab an ice tea from the fridge, walk out onto the balcony and just sit -- taking in the view of the ocean -- starting to tap into the energy of coming back to people we know and trust who are also committed to living the kinds of balanced, meaningful lives we are working to achieve in our own life.

 We laugh when we realize that we haven't checked our email for the past three hours -- and joke that we are already starting to feel withdrawal -- wondering who will "break" and sneak off to Rudi's cafe, since we opted to have the wifi at our home only come on for our "work" hrs in the mid day.

 Ann comes back, reporting that while Sara hasn't arrived yet, she did meet Peter, one of our friends, and that he treated her to a fresh juice.
 Peter and his son are planning a walk on the beach at sunset before supper, and have invited John and Ann to join them.

 John gets up, puts on his sandals, and heads out with Ann, hand-in-hand.

-I sit back, knowing that we have made it though another year, and that we will use our three weeks at OlaBrisa to re-connect with our core as a family -- re-building the sense of caring and trust that enables us to get through the intensity and distractions of our "normal" life -- re-confirming our plan to transition to the kind of long term life we both want.
+I sit back, knowing that we have made it though another year, and that we will use our time at OlaBrisa to re-connect with our core as a family -- re-building the sense of caring and trust that enables us to get through the intensity and distractions of our "normal" life -- energizing us to continue to move forward with our second curve -- moving forward to the kind of long term life we both want.

 Please click here for more description of P4 Living